Saikatsamanta-glitch/Saikatsamanta-glitch/README.md

 Full stack web developer
 ------------------------

-I've been coding for 3 years, learning different stacks having a taste towards both software and hardware.
+I've been coding for more than 3 years, learning different stacks having a taste towards both software and hardware.
 I have powered myself with frontend, backend and knowledge of IoT

 * 🌍  I'm based in Bengaluru
 * ✉️  You can contact me at [saikatsamanta052@gmail.com](mailto:saikatsamanta052@gmail.com)